kovacsnador/tinycoro/README.md

 ```

 ### `AnyOf`
 This example demonstrates how to use the tinycoro library to run multiple coroutine tasks concurrently and cancel all but the first one that completes.
-It utilizes tinycoro::AnyOfWithStopSource in combination with a std::stop_source to manage task cancellation effectively.
+It utilizes tinycoro::AnyOf in combination with a std::stop_source to manage task cancellation effectively.

 ```cpp
 #include <tinycoro/tinycoro_all.h>